Estimated reading time: 7 minutes

 - 11 employees, each making $10/hour.

-- Let’s also say: The church board approved a budgeted 3.5 percent this year for raises.
+- Let’s also say that the church board approved a budget of 3.5 percent this year for raises.
 That 3.5 percent equals a pool of raise dollars of $8,008.

 - You get this dollar amount by taking the salaries of those 11 employees and multiplying it by 3.5 percent (.035 x $228,800).